particle-iot/docs/src/content/getting-started/cloud/ledger.md

 {{imageOverlay src="/assets/images/ledger/ledger-advanced.png" class="no-darken"}}

 When using the Cloud API you get back the entire JSON data structure for a ledger instance.

+## Using Ledger from Logic

+You can easily access owner, product, and device ledgers from Logic.

+- Store published events in Ledger using Logic.
+- Move business logic from device firmware to the cloud using Logic.

+See [Using Ledger from Logic](/getting-started/cloud/logic/#using-ledger-from-logic) in the Logic documentation for more information.